Rib flare is not a term you hear often, but it is more common than you might realise.

 You can perform these release techniques using basic myofascial release tools such as a massage ball or foam roller.

 Release the Lats

 The first step is to release the lats using a foam roller.
-The lats are large muscles on your back which run from the top of your back all the way down.
+The lats are large muscles on your back that run from the top of your back all the way down.
 Make sure to roll out both sides.

 Watch the video above to learn how to do this effectively.

 This video shows you how to foam roll out your entire back, however, you want to focus on the techniques which are aimed at foam rolling the lower back.